andrei-b/goplp1/README.md

 # goplp1
-developing web services on Go: the Basics
+Developing web services on Go: the Basics
+Here are my home works for this coursera course